 3. Start eggplant indoors or purchase transplants

 Eggplant does best when planted outdoors from transplants rather than seeds.
-Start seeds for eggplant indoors 6 – 8 weeks before the last spring frost.
+Purchase transplants or start seeds for eggplant indoors 6 – 8 weeks before the last spring frost or your planting date.
 Seeds sprout in 7 -14 days.
 Eggplant seeds last up to 4 years.
 Eggplant seeds are available on Seedsnow.com.

 4. How to grow eggplant?
 Plant eggplant at the correct time

-Eggplant prefers warm weather so don’t plant it before temperatures have warmed in the spring.
-Transplant eggplant seedlings into the garden when the soil is at least 70℉ (the best way to check your soil temperature is with a soil thermometer), with daytime temperatures at or above 70℉ and nighttime temperatures above 50℉.
+Eggplant prefers warm weather, so don’t plant it before temperatures have warmed in the spring.
+Transplant eggplant seedlings into the garden when the soil is at least 70℉/21°C (the best way to check your soil temperature is with a soil thermometer), with daytime temperatures at or above 70℉/21°C and nighttime temperatures above 50℉/10°C.

 In the low desert of Arizona: